eldho1998/Todo-Lists/README.md

 ### 4. To generate the Summary as .md file,

-**RUN in the /Todo-Lists> node generateSummary.js** **Open todo-summary.md file to view the Summary of Todo**
+**Ensure Backend and Frontend is running on seperate Terminals ,then** **RUN in the /Todo-Lists> node generateSummary.js** **Open todo-summary.md file to view the Summary of Todo**